jeafgilbert/smartflix/README.md

 ## Run Project

-To run your project, simply run `react-native run-android` from Terminal or `react-native run-ios` if your have iOS emulator.
+To run your project, simply run `react-native run-android` from Terminal or `react-native run-ios` if you have iOS emulator.

 ## Testing